What to do on a weekend in Johannesburg? Just follow my itinerary with the best things to do in the city š

 Johannesburg, Joburg or Jozi, is the principal gateway to South Africa and a transit point for connecting flights to Cape Town, the Kruger National Park and Durban.

-If you are spending a weekend in Joburg, follow my suggested itinerary and you will see how to have an unforgettable time in the Golden City.
+If you are spending 48h in Joburg, follow my suggested itinerary and you’ll see how to have an unforgettable time in the Golden City.

 A Perfect Weekend in Johannesburg Itinerary